LG LP1419IVSM Review

 Pros and Cons

-- Best SACC on market – because of its high SACC it’s able to cool quicker and to greater extent (to lower temperatures) than most of its competitors; its high SACC also makes this unit the one of few options on the market for especially challenging environments – eg. second story rooms, rooms with west facing windows, rooms with a lot of windows, etc.
+- Relatively high SACC – because of its high SACC it’s able to cool quicker and to greater extent (to lower temperatures) than most of its competitors; its high SACC also makes this unit the one of few options on the market for especially challenging environments – eg. second story rooms, rooms with west facing windows, rooms with a lot of windows, etc.

 - Good energy efficiency – again, energy efficiency is best described by dividing SACC by watts.
 Because of its high SACC this unit is one of the most energy efficient on the market.